GDGToulouse/site-devfest-2019/content/blog/cfp.md

 If you are selected for a 40 minutes talk you will get:

 * Conference ticket
-* Speaker Diner access
+* Speaker Dinner access
 * One or two nights in an hotel close to the venue
 * Flight/train tickets remboursed up to 250 euros within Europe (more on a case by case basis)

 If you are selected for a 15 minutes talk you will get:

 * Conference ticket
-* Speaker Diner access
+* Speaker Dinner access
 * One or two nights in an hotel close to the venue (on a case by case basis)

-For all Flight/train reservations, please contact `speakers AT devfesttoulouse.fr` with the details of your prefered journey and will get it for you.
+For all Flight/train reservations, please contact `speakers AT devfesttoulouse.fr` with the details of your prefered journey and we will get it for you.

 ## Let's propose a talk!